arocavanaclocha/helios/README.md

 4. Architect > Plan scenes screenplay
 Defines the different scenes.
 Later we will configure the light for each scene.

-5. Architect > Configure light scene
+5. Architect > Compose each scene lighting
 For each scene, each luminaire or the whole scenario can be edited:
 * step up/down brightness or set brightness by value
 * step up/down cct or set cct by value